 Extension board: There aren’t always enough plugs in halls.
 Best to take an extension board so you can watch the TV, do your hair and charge your phone/laptop all at the same time.

 Mosquito net: Malaria is a big thing in Africa.
 The last thing you would want at the Varsity is getting ill and in effect, missing exams.
 Get a mosquito net to keep you safe.
-You can also get mosquito sprays, coils to protect the entire room.
+You can also get mosquito sprays, and coils to protect the entire room.

 Bins: Talking about making your room tidy, one thing you should not leave out is a small dust bin and other things that keep your room clean.